alkaakin/markov-text-prediction/Documentation/Description_Markov_text_prediction.md

-### Descriptive document: Markov text prediction
+### Descriptive document: Markov text generator
 Aleksi Kaakinen <alkaakin@helsinki.fi>

-### Text prediction algorithm
+### Text generation algorithm

-The topic for my Algorithms and AI course exercise program will be implementing a text prediction program.
-The text prediction algorithm will be based on natural language processing (NLP) - the procession of natural language datasets such as speeches or corpora of text.
+The topic for my Algorithms and AI course exercise program will be implementing a text generation program.
+The text generation algorithm will be based on natural language processing (NLP) - the procession of natural language datasets such as speeches or corpora of text.
 The implementation has its basis in rule- and probability-based approach.

 ## Specification